Empty Garden (Hey Hey Johnny)

-"Empty Garden (Hey Hey Johnny)" is a song by English musician Elton John, written by John and Bernie Taupin, which first appeared on his sixteenth album Jump Up! released in 1982.
-It was the second single of the said album in the UK, and the lead single in the United States.
+"Empty Garden (Hey Hey Johnny)" is a song by British musician Elton John and lyricist Bernie Taupin, which first appeared on his sixteenth album Jump Up! released in 1982.
+It was the album's second single in the UK, and the lead single in the United States.
 The song is a tribute to John Lennon, who had been murdered 15 months earlier.
+In the U.S., "Empty Garden" reached number 13 on the Billboard Hot 100 record chart.
+It peaked at number 51 in the UK singles chart.

 Composition and background

-Lennon and John were good friends, and in 1974, Lennon appeared on John's single cover of "Lucy in the Sky with Diamonds", the B-side of which was Lennon's "One Day (At a Time)".
+Lennon and John were good friends, and in 1974, Lennon appeared on John's cover version of "Lucy in the Sky with Diamonds", the B-side of which was Lennon's "One Day (At a Time)".
 The pair later collaborated on "Whatever Gets You thru the Night", which appeared on Lennon's album Walls and Bridges.
 Lennon agreed to appear in concert with John if "Whatever Gets You thru the Night" became a No. 1 single, which it did.
 On Thanksgiving Day, 1974, Lennon and John performed it, along with "Lucy in the Sky with Diamonds" and "I Saw Her Standing There" at Madison Square Garden.
-This would be Lennon's last live performance.

 The song title "Empty Garden" refers to the empty venue.
-The song uses a garden metaphor throughout to represent Lennon's efforts, achievements, and absence.
+It uses a garden metaphor to represent Lennon's efforts, achievements, and absence.
+The lyrics describe the gardener as having "weeded out the tears and grew a good crop."
+The refrain "Can't you come out to play?" references Lennon's composition "Dear Prudence" (credited to "Lennon/McCartney") from the album The Beatles, colloquially known as The White Album.

 After Lennon's death, John was concerned that a tribute song to the late Beatle would be "clumsy" – until he saw Taupin's lyrics.
-The song is written using the chords of the E major scale.

-Elton John wrote and recorded an earlier instrumental tribute to Lennon, "The Man Who Never Died", which was issued as the B-side of "Nikita" in 1985 and eventually included as a bonus track on the remastered reissue of Ice on Fire.
+John wrote and recorded an earlier instrumental tribute to Lennon, "The Man Who Never Died", which was issued as the B-side of "Nikita" in 1985 and eventually included as a bonus track on the remastered reissue of Ice on Fire.

 Music video

-The music video featured John playing his piano and singing the track in front of a replica of Lennon's apartment, where he was assassinated.
+The music video features John playing his piano and singing the track in front of a replica of Lennon's Manhattan apartment, where he was murdered.
+Dead leaves are seen blowing around the pavement.